Bulldog Dwarfism (Chondrodysplasia) in Dexters

 Additional Details

 Inheritance of a form of chondrodysplasia known as bulldog dwarfism has been documented in Dexter cattle since the early 1900s.
 Among other defects, affected fetuses have severe disproportionate dwarfism, a short vertebral column, and a large head, and are naturally aborted around the seventh month of gestation.
-The defect is a major problem for Dexter breeders, as one copy of the defective allele produces the short-legged phenotype of Dexter cattle.
-Thus, selection for this phenotype maintains a lethal allele in high frequency in the population.
-Breeding carrier animals together will produce 25% affected fetuses.
+The defect is a major problem for Dexter breeders, as one copy of the defective allele produces the favored short-legged phenotype of Dexter cattle, a mild form of disproportionate dwarfism.
+Thus, selection for this short-legged phenotype maintains a lethal allele in high frequency in the population.
+Breeding heterozygous animals together can produce 25% affected fetuses.

 Research by investigators in Australia determined that the bulldog dwarfism in Dexters is caused by two mutations in the aggrecan gene (ACAN).
 The most common mutation is BD1 (2266_2267ins-GGCA).
 A second mutation in the same gene – BD2 (–198C>T) – accounts for bulldog dwarfism in one particular bull lineage.
 Diagnostic testing for BD1 and BD2 helps Dexter breeders avoid production of bulldog calves.